GBHyland/APS-Process-Workflow-intermediate/new-claim-process.md

 18. In the bottom configuration panel, select the **Alfresco Destination** attribute.
 19. In the _Alfresco Destination_ popup window, use the dropdown field to select the option ```Alfresco-1```.
 (Might be pre-selected)
 20. Next to **Destination**, use the **Select Folder** button to navigate to this path in the ACS repository: ```9 Second Insurance > documentLibrary > Customer Claims```.
 Select the **Select Folder** button to save this location.
+21. Select the **Set Status Hold** Script task and drag a **Sequence Flow Line** connecting to the _Create Claim Document_ Generate Document Task.
-21. Save the configuration.
+22. Save the configuration.
-22. Save the process.
+23. Save the process.